 2006 After a lengthy preview period that began March 24, Disney's fourth Broadway offering, Tarzan—following Beauty and the Beast, The Lion King, and Aida—opens at the Richard Rodgers Theatre.
 Featuring direction and scenic design by Bob Crowley and a score by Phil Collins, the musical stars Josh Strickland in the title role opposite Jenn Gambatese as Jane.

-Watch highlights from the 2012 Broadway revival of Jesus Christ Superstar, starring Josh Young as Judas:
+Watch highlights from the 2012 Broadway revival of Jesus Christ Superstar, featuring Tony nominee Josh Young as Judas: